Gehstock/Mist_FPGA/Arcade_MiST/Midway MCR 2/Wacko_MiST/README.txt

 ---------------------------------------------------------------------------------
 --
--- Arcade: Domino Man port to MiST by Gehstock
+-- Arcade: SatansHollow port to MiST by Gehstock
--- 11 November 2019
+-- 10 November 2019
 --
 -- VGA Only

-- minor Graphic Problems

 ---------------------------------------------------------------------------------
 -- DE10_lite Top level for Kick (Midway MCR) by Dar (darfpga@aol.fr) (19/10/2019)